VMescape/IR/incident-response-plan-2024.md

 ## Roles & Responsibilities

-- **Incident Response Team (IRT)**: Responsible for managing security incidents and ensuring that they are resolved in a timely and effective manner.
+- **Incident Response Manager (IRC)**: Responsible for overseeing the IRT, providing oversight and communication to stakeholders.
-- **Information Security Officer (ISO)**: Responsible for overseeing the IRT and ensuring that the organization's security policies and procedures are followed.
+- **Information Security Officer (ISO)**: Responsible for overseeing the IRP and ensuring that the organization's security policies and procedures are followed.
 - **All employees, contractors, and third-party vendors**: Responsible for reporting security incidents to the IRT as soon as they are detected.

 ## Prioritization